 There will be at least three assignments and two reports noted in advance.
-There may be one or more in-class exercises announced in class as well.
 The assignments and reports will be described in advance and will be available on the course website.

-- Assignment: Student and Research Essay
+Assignment: Student and Research Essay

-- Assignment: Information Competency
+Assignment: Information Competency

-- Assignment: Personality Profile
+Assignment: Personality Profile

-- Report: Audio-cast

-- Report: Book
+Report: Audio-castReport: Book